János Libényi: Life

-He was born to János Libényi Sr., tailor and chief-conductor of the local guild of tailors, and Erzsébet (Elisabeth) Lukács.
-He had previously worked as a tailor's assistant in Arad, and in 1850 he traveled to Pest and a year later to Vienna.
+He was born in 1831 to János Libényi Sr., tailor and chief-conductor of the local guild of tailors, and Erzsébet (Elisabeth) Lukács.
+Following the suppression of the Hungarian War of Independence, he continued his studies within the guild system and, as a journeyman tailor bearing a journeyman’s book, travelled to Buda in 1850 and also spent time in Vác, and a year later he moved to Vienna, where he worked in Samuel Mayer's tailoring workshop, however he failed to pass the master's exam.

+Assassination attempt

+Background

 With the help of the Russian intervention, the Hungarian Revolution of 1848 was crushed by Austrian army in 1849.
 While in Arad, he witnessed the execution of the 13 Martyrs of Arad, a tragic event that deeply angered and saddened him, thus he became involved in underground revolutionary movements.
-Libényi further claimed that the young Franz Joseph had seduced his younger sister Margit (Margaret) after becoming entranced by her dancing at the Prater and had her educated at a girls' school.
+According to local folklore, the young Franz Joseph had seduced his younger sister Margit (Margaret) after becoming entranced by her dancing at the Prater and had her educated at a girls' school.
 For Libényi, this 'humiliating and shameful event' was the last straw, and he decided to assassinate the emperor no matter what it took.
+However, investigation records make this claim unlikely, as they reveal that of Libényi's three sisters, one was married at the time, and two were under the age of fifteen, casting doubt on the plausibility of Franz Joseph's romantic involvement with any of them.
+In 1851 Libény moved to Vienna with the clear intent of assassinating Franz Joseph.